Josko/ccbot/readme.txt

 - Updated SQLite to version 3.7.0.1
 - Fixed a bug with clan members and CHAT clients (telnet/bots)
 - Cannot ban people with higher access and clan shamans & chieftains
-- Ban reduces the victims access to 0
+- Ban sets the victims access to 0
-- People with access < 5 are affected by anti-spam (up from < 3)
+- People with access < 5 are affected by anti-spam (up from 3)
-- !checkaccess writes your own access if you don't supply a user
+- !checkaccess returns your access if you don't supply a user
-- Fixed the fix for rejoining the channel when you're banned
+- Fixed the "fix" for rejoining the channel when you're banned
 - Fixed a major problem (100% CPU usage/crash)
 - Fixed a minor memory leak
 - Game announcer uses a "better" command (/whois intead of /whereis) and added a check for BNET pub response ("is using Warcraft III The Frozen Throne in game")